Language Design as Information Renormalization: Conclusions and perspectives

-Only good things can happen by studying language from the perspective of physics \cite{more}.
+Only good things can happen by studying language from the perspective of physics.
+Our work here is one more addition to the long-standing program of using physics tools to understand the linguistic capacity.
+Other works have focused on descriptions based on quantum field theory, complex network theory, and quantum mechanics \cite{more}, and the results in this paper add a fresh new perspective to this overall framework.
 The fields of physics and linguistics have been traditionally very far away from each other.
 But indeed, linguistics focuses on the study of the laws of language, and physics on the study of the laws of Nature.
 For a linguist, the human language is the universe, and it has deep connections with how our brain processes and manipulates information, as well as other situations whose correlations are orchestrated by grammar-like rules.
 From the perspective of physics, it feels just natural to think that classical and quantum information theories should be somehow useful for this purpose.
 Being able to formalize mathematically some of the most relevant aspects of language and grammar in terms of physical ideas is already an important achievement.
 We strongly believe that the cross-fertilization of physics and linguitics will become increasingly relevant in the future.
 Phylosophical questions, such as those encountered sometimes in linguistics, usually lead to deep, profound scientific problems, and our work here is no exception to this rule.

-\acknowledgements We acknowledge the Universitat Aut\`onoma de Barcelona, the Max Planck Instutute of Quantum Optics, and the University of Mainz, where the ideas in this paper materialized from interdisciplinary discussions between the two authors over the past nice years.
+\acknowledgments We acknowledge the Universitat Aut\`onoma de Barcelona, the Max Planck Institute of Quantum Optics, and the University of Mainz, where the ideas in this paper materialized from interdisciplinary discussions over several years.
 Discussions with Ondiz Aizpuru, Gustavo Ariel Schwartz, Gemma de las Cuevas, Laura Garc\'ia-\'Alvarez, Geza Giezdke, Jos\'e I. Latorre, Enrique Solano, Miles Stoudenmire and Juan Uriagereka are acknowledged.
-A special acknowledgement to Sergi Quintana, for explaining us the basics of Chomsky's generative grammar 26 years ago: { \emph{qui sembra, recull.}}
+A special acknowledgement to Sergi Quintana, for explaining us the basics of Chomsky's generative grammar 28 years ago: { \emph{qui sembra, recull.}}